Blackprint/Blackprint/README.md

     - [ ] Export multiple sketch workspaces to JSON
 - [ ] Simplify node development for new developer
   - [x] Auto `blackprint.config.js` import
-  - [ ] Support ES6 modules importing system
+  - [ ] Add example for using ES6 modules importing system
+    - It's possible to use SkyPack or something else, but it currently can't compile `.sf`
 - [ ] Better documentation or website
 - [ ] Tutorial and samples
 - [ ] Blackprint Nodes Package Manager or Marketplace